adaptlearning/adapt-contrib-bookmarking/README.md

 ##### \_showPrompt (boolean):
 Whether to show a prompt asking the user if they'd like to return to where they left off in their last visit or not.
 If set to `false` the user will be returned to where they left off automatically.
 The default is `true`.

+##### \_autoRestore (boolean):
+Controls whether the Bookmarking will automatically restore if the prompt is disabled.
+If not enabled, the user will be not be automatically returned to their bookmarked position.
+The default is `true`.

 ##### title (string):
 Text that appears as the header of the prompt.